mikaelklingstam/homeassistant-public/documentation/version 1.3/action_plan_homeassistant_1_3.md

 3. Sync rulebook to GitHub `README.md` via script.
 4. Maintain public repo with sanitized docs and examples.
 5. Periodically review for unused helpers, automations, and entities.
+6. **Pre-Task 13 doc sync (2025-11-15 17:50 CET):** Rulebook, action plan, integrations/sensors, and functions/settings reviewed and timestamped so the baseline is ready for the next task.

 ---